Shawn Levy

-Shawn Adam Levy (born July 23, 1968) is a Canadian film director, film producer, actor, and founder of 21 Laps Entertainment.
-He has worked across genres and is perhaps best known as the director of the Night at the Museum film franchise and primary producer of the Netflix series Stranger Things.
+Shawn Adam Levy (born July 23, 1968) is a Canadian and American filmmaker and actor.
+He is the founder of 21 Laps Entertainment.
+His work has spanned numerous genres, and his films as a director have grossed a collective $3.5 billion worldwide.

-Following early work as a television director, Levy gained recognition in the 2000s for directing comedy films like Big Fat Liar and Just Married before subsequently helming the Cheaper by the Dozen, The Pink Panther, and Night at the Museum film franchises.
-In the early 2010s, he directed films including Date Night and Real Steel, developed several comedy television pilots, and executive produced the ABC sitcom Last Man Standing.
-Levy was considered a producer on the 2016 sci-fi film Arrival, which earned him an Academy Award nomination for Best Picture.
+Following early work as a television director, most notably for The Famous Jett Jackson, Levy gained recognition in the 2000s for directing comedy films like Big Fat Liar (2002), Just Married (2003), Cheaper by the Dozen (2003) and The Pink Panther (2006).
+He then found further success as the director of the first three films in the Night at the Museum film franchise (2006–14).
+In the early 2010s, he directed films including Date Night (2010), Real Steel (2011), and The Internship (2013), developed several comedy television pilots, and executive produced the first five seasons of the ABC sitcom Last Man Standing.
+Levy was a producer on the 2016 sci-fi film Arrival, which earned him an Academy Award nomination for Best Picture.

 Since 2016, Levy has been an executive producer on the Netflix original series Stranger Things.
 He has directed the third and fourth episodes of each of the show's four seasons.
-He has also worked on upcoming Netflix limited series All the Light We Cannot See.
-Most recently, he has collaborated with Ryan Reynolds by directing Free Guy (2021), The Adam Project (2022), and the upcoming Deadpool 3 (2024).
+He also directed the Netflix limited series All the Light We Cannot See (2023).
+Levy has recently collaborated with Ryan Reynolds by directing Free Guy (2021), The Adam Project (2022), and Deadpool & Wolverine (2024), with the latter emerging as his highest-grossing film and the highest-grossing R-rated film of all time.

 Early life

-Levy was born to a Jewish family with two siblings, Rob and Debby, in Montreal, Quebec.
+Levy was born to a Jewish family with two siblings, Jodi and Debby, in Montreal, Quebec.
 As a teenager, he attended St. George's High School in Montreal and trained at the Stagedoor Manor Performing Arts Training Center in New York's Catskills.
-Pursuing a career in acting, he attended the performing arts program at Yale University, graduating in 1989; during his time there, he became interested in directing and subsequently moved to Los Angeles to study film directing.
-He received a MFA from the USC School of Cinematic Arts in 1994.
+Pursuing a career in acting, he attended the performing arts program at Yale University, graduating in 1989; during his time there, he became interested in directing and moved to Los Angeles to study film directing.
+He received an MFA degree from the USC School of Cinematic Arts in 1994.

 Career

-1985–1994: Early career and education
+1985–1994: Early career

 Levy began his professional career while pursuing his undergraduate and graduate degrees in the mid-1980s through the mid-1990s.
-While studying performing arts, he made his acting debut was in Zombie Nightmare (1987), a low-budget horror film in which he portrayed the character Jim Bratten, the leader of a group of teenagers.
+While studying performing arts, he made his acting debut in Zombie Nightmare (1987), a low-budget horror film in which he portrayed the character Jim Bratten, the leader of a group of teenagers.
 The film is best known for being featured in an episode of Mystery Science Theater 3000.
 He also appeared in the 1988 film Liberace: Behind the Music.

-He subsequently pursued his MFA in production, during which time he continued to act with a guest spot on 21 Jump Street and a recurring role on Beverly Hills, 90210.
-Since this time, he has acted in primary small and cameo roles as well like on 30 Rock as TV producer Scottie Shofar.
+He pursued his MFA in production, during which time he continued to act with a guest spot on 21 Jump Street and a recurring role on Beverly Hills, 90210.
+Since this time, he has acted in primary small and cameo roles as well, like on 30 Rock as TV producer Scottie Shofar.